marijnh/Eloquent-JavaScript/06_object.md

 can create such properties by directly manipulating the prototype after you've defined the class.

-Like `function`, `class` can be used both in statement and in expression positions.
-When used as an expression, it doesn't define a binding, but just produces the constructor as a value.
+Like `function`, `class` can be used both in statements and in expressions.
+When used as an expression, it doesn't define a binding but just produces the constructor as a value.
 You are allowed to omit the class name in a class expression.

 ```